Apply for funding for security measures to protect against hate crime.

-You need to have evidence of hate crime (for example police reports, records of incidents or photographic evidence) before you arrange a site survey and discuss your security requirements with your local Designing Out Crime Officers (DOCO) or a licensed member of the Master Locksmiths Association (MLA) who can provide advice and assist with an assessment of the security of your building.
+You need to have evidence that your place of worship is vulnerable to or has been subject to hate crime before you arrange a site assessment and discuss your security requirements with your local Designing Out Crime Officers (DOCO) or a licensed member of the Master Locksmiths Association (MLA) who can provide advice and assist with an assessment of the security of your building.